wcipAUTH/UAV-orchestrator/README.md

 ## Overview
 The **Orchestration of Intelligent UAVs Swarm** undetakes the task of orchestrating a swarm of UAVs to wirelessly charge a group of IoT devices (e.g., sensors) through wireless power transfer technology.
 The orchestration process is aimed at delivering the maximum amount of energy to the IoT devices, by taking into account the energy constraints of the UAVs.

-This repository contains the code for simulating a part of the paper: https://ieeexplore.ieee.org/abstract/document/10275044.
+This repository contains the code for reproducing a part of the paper: https://ieeexplore.ieee.org/abstract/document/10275044.
 In the paper, the modeling of the system is thoroughly discussed.

  A visual abstract representation of the **Orchestration of Intelligent UAVs Swarm** mechanism is given below.